There are no special events to advise on at this time.

 Emma joined us in January 2016.
 She has natural gifts in engaging with and teaching others and is currently studying a Certificate IV in Outdoor Recreation.
-She continues to exceed all expectations and is a wonderful addition to the Emu Gully family.
+She continues to exceed all expectations and is a wonderful addition to the Emu Gully team.

 Anita also joined us in January 2016 as an Emu Gully intern.
 She is full of spirit with a heart to learn and positively impact other lives.
 She is currently studying a Certificate III in Outdoor Recreation and is developing beautifully into an insightful and endearing facilitator.
 We appreciate her sweetness and compassion for others.

 Adam is our Catering Manager and has been part of the Emu Gully family since 2006.
-Adam is in charge of all aspects of catering from food ordering to meal delivery, as well as managing the other kitchen staff.
+Adam is in charge of all aspects of catering from food ordering to meal delivery, as well as managing the other catering staff.
 Adam has trained under various chefs in Toowoomba and has a Certificate III in Commercial Cookery.
 He consistently delivers meals of the highest standard to all our guests.
 Adam has a heart to serve and always goes the extra mile to cater for a very diverse range of needs.

 Rick has worked for Emu Gully for many years.
-After a short time away, Rick returned to us in 2007, and has worked alongside Adam in the kitchen.
+After a short time away, Rick returned to us in 2007, and has worked alongside Adam in Catering.
 Rick has a Certificate III in Commercial Cookery, and uses his wide range of expertise to deliver the highest quality meals.
 Rick demonstrates a "can do" attitude and never ceases to go that one step further for each of our guests.

 Jude has been a part of the Catering team since 2007.
 She plays a very important role in keeping the kitchen functioning efficiently and is always calm and professional.
 She is a tireless worker and a vital part of the Emu Gully family.

 Andrew worked part time for Emu Gully through 2014 and stepped into a full time position in 2015.
 Andrew is a qualified motor mechanic with a passion for building and repairing hot rods.
 He has an incredible servant heart and can turn his hand to all things maintenance.
-He has been a great addition to our team and is central to the ongoing maintenance needs of Emu Gully.
+He has been a great addition to our team and is central to the ongoing facilities needs of Emu Gully.